About The School

 What else does the school provide for the children?

 It’s basically everything they need for their education.
 That means books, stationery, and school uniforms.
+For free.

 They also get two free meals a day, otherwise some of them would be hungry and that means they can’t concentrate so well.
 Plus, we don’t want them to go hungry.
 The food is basic, but it’s nourishing and filling.